projectodd/sockjs-servlet/README.md

   raw websockets.

-* We don't immediately respond to closing of connections at the socket level, and instead wait for the next heartbeat interval to realize the client closed the connection.
-We'll likely need some server-specific hacks to be able to handle this kind of connection closure from the TCP level.
+* We don't immediately respond to closing of connections at the socket level and instead wait for the next heartbeat interval to realize the client closed the connection.
+The exception to this is if a new connection is opened with the same SockJS session id - in that case we actively check if the old connection is still working by sending down a heartbeat frame.
+If that fails, then we mark the old connection as closed and allow the new connection to open.

 [undertow]: http://undertow.io/